 We’re big soup fans here at the South Beach Diet.
 Winter produce makes terrific soup but so do veggies in the frozen food aisle.
 Plus, those veggies are already washed and cut!
 Don’t forget a little butter or heavy cream in your soup is permitted.
 Dairy fat is good fat; just watch your portions.

 6. Go Low Carb

 Those soup recipes are just two of literally hundreds of recipes here on The Palm Weight Loss Blog.
-If you are considering but haven’t committed to trying a low-carb diet just yet, South Beach has the recipes and DIY resources you need to succeed, including a tracker app you can use to record your food, weight, water intake, gym activity and more.
-(Remember that study we mentioned in the beginning?
-Journaling helps!)
+If you are considering but haven’t committed to trying a low-carb diet just yet, The Palm has the recipes and DIY resources you need to succeed.

 7. Exercise & Embrace the Energy